PeterKlapwijk/PowerShell/PrinterMapping/README.md

 The logs are saved on %programdata%\Microsoft\IntuneManagementExtension\Logs.
 This makes it available in the Device Diagnostics for Intune.

 *Note; depending on the needed printer driver, it might be needed to deploy the printer driver separated.*

+The related blog post can be found [Here](https://www.inthecloud247.com/manage-printer-mappings-on-cloud-managed-windows-devices/)